elnchen/interest-rate-pca/README.md

 # Interest Rate PCA

-This project downloads yield-curve data for U.S. Treasuries, euro-area government bonds, and Japanese government bonds, aligns common tenors, runs PCA on weekly yield changes, and writes both tables and plain-English component interpretations.
+This project downloads yield-curve data for U.S. Treasuries, euro-area government bonds, and Japanese government bonds, aligns common tenors, runs PCA on weekly yield changes, and here's the generated table and component interpretations.

 ## Markets and tenors